The exhibitions

 works by local artists are integrated into the ecosystem.

-The powerful 9,000m2 green area hosts Vivarium, an artistic park in progress, alive and in constant metamorphosis.
-The works of art are inserted into the space to remain and "take root", giving life to a harmonious fusion where everything that conforms comes from the dialogue between the artist and the habitat.
-In the natural environment composed of history and people, Flashback adopts the works that artists leave in the ecosystem's care.
+Vivarium [der. from the Latin Vivo] is the permanent exhibition that inhabits the external space of Flashback Habitat.
+The idea of also populating the powerful green area of 9000 square meters and transforming it into a real art park in metamorphosis and constant becoming was born in 2022, as soon as we entered what has become Habitat for Contemporary Cultures.
+The works of art are inserted into the space, to stay and "put down roots", giving life to a harmonious fusion where everything that is uniform comes from the dialogue between the artist and the habitat.
+In the natural environment composed of history and people, Flashback adopts the works that the artists leave in trust to the ecosystem.